Is French Press Coffee Right for You?

 French Press vs Chemex

-You'd be hard pressed (pun intended) to find a coffee drinker who loves French press and Chemex equally.
+You'd be hard pressed (pun intended) to find a coffee drinker who loves French Press and Chemex equally.

 Chemexes create very clean, clear coffee.
 At some roasters, the Chemex is used to taste whether or not a roast profile works best for a certain type of coffee.
 That's because you're able to taste nuances in the green coffee.
 Chemexes are great for clean-tasting coffees with light and clear bodies.